tylerjl/reqsample/README.md

 - Ability to generate all traffic at once in bulk or streamed over time.
 - Frequency and count of request events following a statistically normal distribution.

+There are several different parameters that can be changed to modify how data is generated.
+In general:

+- A number of logs to be generated over a given period needs to be chosen, which by default is 1,000.
+- These many log events are generated over a normal distribution curve, with a configurable peak, standard deviation, and time cutoff - defaults are chosen with the assumption that you want to generate 1,000 logs over the previous 24 hours.
+  - The peak is 12 hours ago by default.
+  - The standard deviation is set to 4 by default, which translates to 4 hours in the logic of the random generation.
+  - The normal distribution of log data is truncated at 12 hours by default, which means all logs will fall within some timestamp within the past 24 hours.

 ## Examples

+There are two methods to use `reqsample`, either through the installed executable or as a library.

+### Command-Line Utility

 Stream 5,000 log events to stdout with a tighter standard deviation: